cartrawler/cartrawler.github.io/index.md

 ### In Path
 {: .no_toc}
-Allows the user to reserve a car rental product to accompany their flight, this product forms part of the user's flight itinerary.
+Allows the user to reserve a car rental product to accompany their flight.
+This product forms part of the user's flight itinerary.

 {: .note}
 The In Path rental solution requires **additional backend development effort** and organisation between you and CarTrawler.